 There’s a reason Pyhä and Luosto are so popular.
 It’s the call of the fells, away from the lights of Rovaniemi and other cities.
 In the winter, the untouched snow creates natural slopes, and all it takes is the will to reach the peaks.
 Those who prefer the tried-and-true can ride the lifts at the Pyhä and Luosto Ski Resorts, each with their own charms and challenges.

 The deep snow, heavy winter and long spring days are perfect for snow surfing, fatbiking and ski trekking the vast wilderness of the Pyhä-Luosto National Park, which lies between the two resorts.
 Only 20 minutes apart, the two resorts work in tandem to provide travelers and nature lovers a smorgasbord of activities, all-year-round, and more importantly: the freedom to do what you want, when you want.
 Local operators put together programs that pack your day with sweat and smiles, often at the same time.
 Climb the ice fall at Tajukangas.
-Capture the stunning Northern Lights during a late night excursion into the wild.
+Wander into the wilderness at midnight to marvel at the #darkskies, and maybe even catch an aurora.
 Marvel at the iced waterfall in Iso-Kuru.
 The truly brave will spend an Arctic night wrapped in a sleeping bag, in a cave made of snow!

 Hygge after hiking